• Advantages

 • Medical insurance for persons permanently resident in France

-The insurance should meet the minimum requirements established by the code of social insurance in France.
+The insurance should meet the minimum requirements established by the code of social security in France.
 Many insurance companies offer tourist insurance providing coverage for 90 days out of a 180-day period.
 Consulates do not typically accept this kind of insurance when applying for a "visiteur" visa – insurance coverage for the entire period you will be in France, based on the duration of the requested visa, is required.

 Below please find links to the website of insurance companies where you can obtain policies which fit the requirements for the visa or temporary residence permit card: